ellaverak/foorumi-tsoha/README.md

 First actual versions of the main pages are ready.
 Threads and replys are visible.

 Users can now create new threads and reply to existing threads.

+Users can now edit and delete their replys.